jcass77/WTFIX/README.md

     class SecretAlgoTradingRecipe(MessageTypeHandlerApp):

-        @on(MsgType.Logon)  # Only invokved when 'Logon (type A)' messages are received. def on_logon(self, message):
+        @on(MsgType.Logon)  # Only invoked when 'Logon (type A)' messages are received. def on_logon(self, message):
             self.send_security_definition_request()
             return message

-        def on_receive(self, message):  # Invoked for every type of message logger.info(f"Received message {message}!")
+        def on_receive(self, message):  # Invoked for every type of message. logger.info(f"Received message {message}!")
     ```

-- A Message tag syntax with convenience methods that are kind to humans.
+- A message tag syntax, with convenience methods, that are kind to humans.
 Example ``Logon`` message:

     ```python
     >>> from wtfix.message import admin
     >>> from wtfix.protocol.common import Tag

+    # Instantiate a new 'Logon' message
     >>> logon_msg = admin.LogonMessage("my_username", "my_password", heartbeat_int=b"30")

-    # Determining the message type
+    # Example of getting the message type
     >>> logon_msg.type
     'A'

+    # Example of getting the message type name
     >>> logon_msg.name
     'Logon'

     >>> logon_msg.seq_num
     1

-    # Various ways for accessing message tags
+    # There are various ways for accessing the different fields within the message
     >>> logon_msg[108]  # Using old school tag number
     (108, b"30")